rust-gamedev/rust-gamedev.github.io/content/news/030/index.md

 When starting a new Vulkan project, there's always the struggle of writing a whole bunch of boilerplate code in order to, e.g., get your first triangle on the screen.
-You have to create an `VkInstance`, with the validation layers set up and working for development.
+You have to create a `VkInstance`, with the validation layers set up and working for development.
 Then select the best suited `VkPhysicalDevice` for your app's requirements.
 Use that to create a `VkDevice` with the appropriate queue families chosen.
 Oh, and after that, you need